pmanuel-rossi/machine_learning_challenge/README.md

 With the hiperparameter grid tunning, I added two 100 node layers before the output layer, generated 6 batch sizes for sampling and 3 different epochs.

-The best grid model resulted beeing the one with the highest batch size and epochs, i will be adding more fine tunned steps on batch sizes and epochs in the next model.
+The best grid model resulted beeing the one with the highest batch size and epochs resulting in 87% predictability, I will be adding more fine tunned steps on batch sizes and epochs in the next model.